jason-davey/studio/TECHNICAL_SPEC.md

 ## 1. Introduction

 ### 1.1.
 Purpose of the Application
-This Next.js application serves as a platform for managing and previewing content variations for the SecureTomorrow landing page, primarily focused on A/B testing the Hero Section.
-It provides tools to configure content, generate necessary configurations for Firebase A/B testing, preview variations, and leverage AI for content suggestions (optionally guided by user-provided campaign themes/keywords).
+This Next.js application serves as a comprehensive platform for creating, configuring, and previewing content variations for the SecureTomorrow landing page.
+It follows a guided 5-step workflow: ingesting page recommendations, building/previewing the page, adjusting content, configuring A/B test variations (primarily for the Hero Section), and preparing for deployment via Firebase.
+It leverages AI for content suggestions (optionally guided by user-provided campaign themes/keywords).

 ### 1.2.
 High-Level Functionality
+- **Guided Workflow:** A 5-step accordion interface (Review, Build, Adjust, A/B Configure, Deploy).
+- **Recommendation Ingestion (Step 1):** Allows users to upload a JSON file (`PageBlueprint`) containing recommendations for landing page content.
+- **Page Preview (Step 2):** Displays a preview of the landing page (initially focused on the Hero Section) based on the ingested or adjusted blueprint.
+- **Content Adjustment (Step 3):** Enables users to fine-tune the content of the landing page blueprint (e.g., Hero section text).
-- **A/B Test Content Configuration:** Allows users (e.g., marketing team) to define multiple text versions for the landing page's Hero Section (headline, sub-headline, CTA).
+- **A/B Test Content Configuration (Step 4):** Allows users (e.g., marketing team) to define two text versions for A/B testing (e.g., Hero Section headline, sub-headline, CTA).
+Version A is pre-filled from Step 3.
-- **AI-Assisted Content Generation:** Provides AI-powered suggestions for headlines, sub-headlines, and CTAs using Genkit and Google's Gemini model.
+- **AI-Assisted Content Generation (Step 4):** Provides AI-powered suggestions for A/B test copy using Genkit and Google's Gemini model.
 Users can provide an optional "Campaign Focus / Keywords" to further tailor these suggestions.
-- **JSON Generation:** Automatically generates JSON output compatible with Firebase Remote Config for each content variation.
+- **JSON Generation (Step 4):** Automatically generates JSON output compatible with Firebase Remote Config for each A/B test content variation.
-- **Local Configuration Management:** Enables users to save, load, and manage different content configurations (including campaign focus) directly in their browser's local storage.
+- **Local Configuration Management (Step 4):** Enables users to save, load, and manage different A/B test content configurations (including campaign focus) directly in their browser's local storage.
-- **Side-by-Side Preview:** Renders two selected content variations on a dedicated preview page for visual comparison.
+- **Side-by-Side A/B Preview (Step 4):** Renders two selected A/B content variations on a dedicated preview page (`/landing-preview`) for visual comparison.
+- **Deployment Guidance (Step 5):** Provides instructions for using the generated JSON in Firebase.
 - **Firebase Integration (Indirect):** Prepares content for A/B tests run via Firebase Remote Config and Firebase A/B Testing.
 Actual test setup and management occur in the Firebase console.
 - **AB Tasty Integration Point:** Includes a placeholder for integrating AB Tasty's JavaScript snippet for client-side A/B testing.

 ### 1.3.
 Key Technologies Used
 - **Frontend Framework:** Next.js (with App Router)
 - **UI Library:** React
-- **UI Components:** ShadCN UI (Button, Card, Input, Label, Textarea, Popover, Toast, etc.)
+- **UI Components:** ShadCN UI (Accordion, Button, Card, Input, Label, Textarea, Popover, Toast, etc.)
 - **Styling:** Tailwind CSS
 - **State Management:** React Hooks (useState, useEffect, useCallback, useContext for Toast)
 - **A/B Test Content Delivery (Primary Method):** Firebase Remote Config